DmitryMyadzelets/svelte-server-client-rendering/README.md

 The **client-side rendering** happens when a browser loads and executes the `client.js` file.

-In the browser you'll see results of the all renderings.
+In the browser you'll see results of the every rendering.
 It will help you with understanding where and when it was done.